-For more information and examples on using the parallel profiler, see "Using the Parallel Profiler" on page 6-32.
+For more information and examples on using the parallel profiler, see "Profiling Parallel Code" on page 6-35.

-In pmode, turn on the parallel profiler, run your function in parallel, and call the viewer:
+Examples In pmode, turn on the parallel profiler, run your function in parallel, and call the viewer:

+mpiprofile on; % call your function; mpiprofile viewer;

+If you want to obtain the profiler information from a parallel job outside of pmode (i.e., in the MATLAB client), you need to return output arguments of mpiprofile info by using the functional form of the command.
+Define your function foo(), and make it the task function in a parallel job:

 '''

-mpiprofile on;

-% call your function;

-mpiprofile viewer;
+pInfo = mpiprofile('info');

+yourResults = gather(initData,1)

 '''

-If you want to obtain the profiler information from a parallel job outside of pmode (i.e., in the MATLAB client), you need to return output arguments of mpiprofile info by using the functional form of the command.
-Define your function foo(), and make it the task function in a parallel job: